 This Annual Report identifies the minimum threshold (MT), measurable objective (MO), interim milestone (IM), and most recent fall measurement for each representative groundwater monitoring well in the Tule Lake Subbasin.
 The MT at one of the representative monitoring wells (TL-T3 GP) was exceeded during WY 2023.
 This exceedance was likely a result from operational decisions outside of the GSAs control which led to drying up the Tule Lake Sumps.
-However, due to the slightly improved hydrologic conditions, groundwater levels within the Subbasin generally improved during WY 2023 as compared to WY 2022.
+However, due to the slightly improved hydrologic conditions and operational decisions that led to refilling of the Tule Lake Sumps, groundwater levels within the Subbasin generally improved during the end of WY 2023 and WY 2024 as compared to WY 2022.
 Groundwater levels measured at TL-T3 GP have steadily increased since July 2023 and have been above the MT since September 2023.
 Due to the improved overall water supply conditions and improved groundwater levels at TL-T3 GP, the GSAs did not take additional action.